US VISITING STUDENTS

-A late fee of $50 will be assessed for each course added after Friday of second week of each session.
-No late fees are assessed if a student is re-adding a class that was dropped during Summer Sessions or switching sections of the same class.
+Note: A late fee of $50 will be assessed for each course added after Friday of second week.
+No late fees are assessed if a student is re-adding a class that was previously dropped or switching sections of the same class.

-WAITLISTS If the course you wish to take reaches capacity, you may add yourself to the waitlist if there is one.
+If the course you wish to take reaches capacity, you may add yourself to the waitlist, if available.

-In the event that you are not automatically enrolled in a course from the waitlist by 5:00 PM on the first Friday of the session, you will be dropped from the waitlist and the course fees refunded.
+In the event that you are not automatically enrolled in a course from the waitlist by 5 PM, Friday of Week 1 of the course's session, you will be dropped from the waitlist and the course fees refunded.
 If it is the only course you are enrolled in, you will receive a full refund.

-Students can resolve their waitlist status prior to the end of the first week by:
+Students can resolve their waitlist status prior to the end of Week 1 by:

 - Enrolling through MyUCLA using a Permission to Enroll (PTE) number*, which can be obtained from the instructor or the course home department;

 - Presenting a Student Update Form with a PTE* number to the Summer Sessions office, 1331 Murphy Hall; or

 - Exchanging the waitlisted course for another course prior to the end of the first week of the session.

 Students may verify their enrollment status in a particular course by viewing their Studylist using MyUCLA.